xwmx/nb/README.md

 ##### Optional

-`notes` leverages standard command line tools and works great in any Bash environment. `notes` also checks the environment for some additional optional tools and uses them to enhance the experience whenever they are available.
+`notes` leverages standard command line tools and works great in any modern Bash environment. `notes` also checks the environment for some additional optional tools and uses them to enhance the experience whenever they are available.

 - [Ack](http://beyondgrep.com/)
 - [Lynx](https://en.wikipedia.org/wiki/Lynx_(web_browser))